|1981||Majority Floor Leader||30||Republican|

 Lessons from a Legislative Life, August 25, 2017; the modern "Sunshine Law," opening up state and local government meetings to the public; the Tuition Account Program (TAP), giving families a tax-friendly way to save for the higher education of their children and grandchildren; "Ashley's Law," providing essential child protection measures.

-29th Lieutenant Governor of Pennsylvania 2001-2003; Pennsylvania Governor Tom Ridge resigned, President George Bush Homeland Security Advisor, Lieutenant Governor Mark Schweiker ascended to the governorship.
-By provision, 1968 Pennsylvania Constitution, as President Pro Tempore, automatically elevated to Lieutenant Governor and sworn in.
+Ascended state constitution, 29th Lieutenant Governor of Pennsylvania 2001-2003; Pennsylvania Governor Tom Ridge resigned, President George Bush Homeland Security Advisor, Lieutenant Governor Mark Schweiker ascended to the governorship.
+By provision, 1968 Pennsylvania Constitution, as President Pro Tempore, automatically elevated to Lieutenant Governor and sworn in, served simultaneously as state senator.